patrickhere/create-and-arcane/README.md

 # create-and-more
-This is for the sharing and development of the mudpack, Create &amp; More.
+This is for the sharing and development of the modpack, Create &amp; More.

 Mod List
-AkashicTome-1.6-23.jar
+-AkashicTome-1.6-23.jar
 alternate-current-mc1.19-1.5.0.jar
 appleskin-forge-mc1.19-2.4.2.jar
 architectury-6.5.82-forge.jar